phprtc/phprtc/README.md

 Hello world, it's time to create standard, plexible & extensible WebRTC application in PHP.

-This project pledge to use pure @php & @swoole code.
+This project will use pure @php & @swoole code in the backend.

 This project will deliver it's services as chunk of components, this is to let other projects use some part of our system.